claudiodangelis/banco/README.md

 Banco will use the first to open plain text files (notes, tasks), and the second for the bookmarks.

+Modules' configuration can be defined in a YAML text file which will be read by banco in the following two locations:
+- `$HOME/config/banco.yml`
+- `.` (current directory)

+Refer to each module's section for the available configuration.

 ## Modules

 Banco's features are built as modules, there are modules available for management of: